aryaburke/my-site/src/myths/milkmen.md

 Jeremy walked downstairs.
 Psion wrapped both hands around the handle and dug.
 His skin sloughed off in hunks.
 He made quick progress on his ribcage until he had a massive, bleeding Y. Psion stared at the stringy, mutilated flesh, his face blank.
 His skin was in tatters.
 Jeremy opened the door and laughed.

-“PURE IDEOLOGY, huh?”
+“*PURE IDEOLOGY*, huh?”
 Jeremy said.

 Psion held out his hand.
 Jeremy handed him a glass of cream-white slop, and downed one himself.
 “There go your arteries.”